This is some actually honest travel advice about what it is really like to stay at the Kakslauttanen Glass Igloo Hotel and Arctic Resort.

 Conclusions on Kakslauttanen Winter Resort

 There is no way around it—Kakslauttanen is expensive—and high price tags often lead to high expectations.
 The accommodations available to Lapland’s visitors are largely touristic.
-As a remote destination dependent on tourism, the options for accommodations are limited, thus making them by default, touristic or overrated.
+As a remote destination dependent on tourism, the options for accommodations are limited, thus making them by default, costly and overrated.
 I think people’s expectations of what Kakslauttanen will be like are probably too high to begin with, inherently setting themselves up to be disappointed.